akashsingh005006/ETH-AVAX-project2/README.md

 ### Help
 For common issues like, refer to the following

-1.Error: "Invalid provider": Verify that your RPC URL and private key are correct.
+-Error: "Invalid provider": Verify that your RPC URL and private key are correct.
-2.Error: "Contract not deployed": Ensure that the contract is correctly deployed on the specified network.
+-Error: "Contract not deployed": Ensure that the contract is correctly deployed on the specified network.

 To display help Information :
 ```solidity